acumenbrands/bean_counter/README.md

 Release: 1.3

-An Acumen Holdings gem for fetching and using inventory data from Netsuite
+An Acumen Holdings gem for fetching and using inventory data from Netsuite.
+This gem decouples the fetching of data and the use of the uniquely cached data in order to allow for fast, fault-tolerant inventory level processing.

 ## Installation